Spina bifida

 Overview

 In spina bifida, the spine and spinal cord of an unborn baby don't form as usual.
 As a baby develops during pregnancy, the neural tube becomes the brain, spinal cord and tissues that enclose them.
 In babies with spina bifida, a part of the neural tube doesn't close all the way.
+Spina bifida can range from mild to serious.

 Symptoms